upeshp/MS4_KeepRolling/README.md

 The overall look and feel of the website was influenced by researching similar websites (credits at end):
 -   These are simple/clean in design
--   There is a hero image explaining the site's purpose, along wih some introductory text
+-   There is a hero image explaining the site's purpose, along with some introductory text
 -   There is a menu where you can display product listings by category (usually on the navbar)
 -   There is an icon to login and/or display your shopping bag on the navbar
--   Products are listed in a "grid" style with each product having it's own image and high-level description
+-   Products are listed in a "grid" style with each product having its own image and high-level description
--   Clicking on the product image takes you to the product page with it's detailed description
+-   Clicking on the product image takes you to the product page with its detailed description
 -   There is a search box to search for products (usually on the navbar)
 -   Selected items are placed in a "shopping bag" page where users can see items selected for purchase before confirming their buy